 Yes you read the title right.
-These are Pumpkin spiced flavoured Cinnamon Rolls!
+These are Pumpkin spice flavoured Cinnamon Rolls!
 Ah, sounds like a hug.
 So to be honest, India has no such season as Fall.
 We have varying phases of summer and a very light winter, at least the most part of India.
 I hate winters though, if the temperature is anywhere less than 30°C I cannot tolerate it.
 It makes me highly unproductive, I don’t know why.

 Anyway, coming back to these cinnamon rolls, they are everything you want a cinnamon roll to be like, soft, fluffy, has got the beautiful hint of pumpkin and of course, the cinnamon flavour!
 The method is pretty similar to making a regular cinnamon roll so it’s not that tough to follow.
 I however have used all AP flour instead of whole wheat flour because it helps the dough be a little stronger which makes it easier to work with.
 Also I have put options in the recipe to make it dairy free.
 Let’s get baking!